February 1, 2023

 Don’t skip making the cornstarch slurry.
 A slurry is used to thicken sauces and soups, and it is perfect for thickening up this delicious recipe.

-STEP SIX: Sauté over medium heat until the sauce mixture is bubbly and meat is evenly seasoned with the sauce.
+STEP SIX: Sauté over medium heat until the sauce mixture is bubbly and the meat is evenly seasoned with the sauce.

 STEP SEVEN: Add ¼ to ½ cup of green onions sliced on the diagonal into 1-inch pieces.
-Taste the sauce and adjust seasoning to taste (add additional chili paste or red pepper for more spice, etc.).
+Taste the sauce and adjust the seasoning to taste (add additional chili paste or red pepper for more spice, etc.).

 STEP TEN: Garnish with additional green onions and sesame seeds, if desired.

-How To Serve
+How To Serve Mongolian Beef Noodles

 This easy meal would be perfect for a busy weeknight.
 Add this Mongolian beef dish to your regular rotation along with a coleslaw mix or broccoli slaw on the side.